Google スプレッドシートとAirtableの連携イメージ

 Note that the trigger activation interval may not be selectable depending on the plan.

-The spreadsheet ID and sheet ID can be selected from the candidates.
+Spreadsheet ID and Sheet ID can be selected from the options.

 The sheet used this time is as follows, so please check it together.